 The 20/20 Plan is presenting a free and open source model for a Universal Classification System that will be able to seamlessly merge information from around the world into a decentralized yet federated database system to create the public library interface of the future.

-The new model of 20 Infrastructure Departments and 20 Offices of Management takes into account all industries, trades, and sciences and embodies the entire domain of human knowledge to provide a complete 20/20 vision of absolutely everything in existence.
+The new model composed of 20 Departments of Infrastructure and 20 Offices of Administration takes into account all industries, trades, and sciences and embodies the entire domain of human knowledge to provide a complete 20/20 vision of absolutely everything in existence.

 In order to achieve this objective, the Universal Classification System is a synthesis of multiple different classification systems that are now being utilized.
 The 20/20 Plan takes all of the various classification systems that currently do not overlap and integrates them all into one universal system.

-Furthermore, the new model presented in The 2020 Plan fully incorporates all formal sciences and all subject areas of human knowledge contained within various library classification systems.
+The 20/20 Plan fully incorporates all formal sciences and all subject areas of human knowledge contained within various library classification systems.

 The Dewey Decimal System is divided into 10 categories:

-The domain of human knowledge has exponentially increased since the time when the Dewey Decimal System was first invented.
-The Dewey Decimal System is very much outdated and if you look, many subcategories are simply listed as “not assigned or no longer used”.
+You will notice that the domain of human knowledge has exponentially increased since the time when the Dewey Decimal System was first invented.
+The Dewey Decimal System is very much outdated and many subcategories are simply listed as “not assigned or no longer used”.